 It was pouring rain for several days during the strike.
 This is weather that us Angelenos are definitely not used to!
 We would picket our school sites every day in the morning and afternoon (when students would typically be dropped off or picked up from school).
 In the afternoon, we would have other actions that we would go to marches to city hall, local marches, and rallies.

 During this time, many Los Angeles teachers went viral for chanting, singing, and especially, dancing in the rain.
-It became a very interesting form of activism: when facing oppression, teachers showed unequivocal dedication, motivation, and even joy, with no signs of slowing down.
+It became a very interesting form of activism: when faced with inequity, teachers showed unequivocal dedication, motivation, and even joy, with no signs of slowing down.
 It was cold.
 Wet.
 Early.
 We were out there, unpaid, fighting for our students, and sending a message that we will not tire out!
 We will continue to show up every single day with more and more people, more creative chants and dance moves and picket signs; we will never stop fighting for our students.

 If you are facing the scary times of a strike, know that it will not be easy.
 But also know that you are not alone.
 And while opposers are often the loudest, teachers and educators do have overwhelming support from the public.
 We need serious national reform for education, we need more funding, smaller classes, more support, and it is up to us to be loud and proud in demanding this.
 The education community is large, inspiring, and filled with some of the most powerful, compassionate, and dedicated people.
 We must continue to stand united and fight for our youth.